≪ Go to our review of Video Monitors

 The Motorola isn't difficult to use, but the menu could be more intuitive or offer additional buttons so you don't have to scroll into a menu to find common features like the volume adjustment.
 The general layout of the parent unit and feature buttons feels outdated and lacks a design that parents will find useful in the middle of the night, while sleep deprived.
 Buttons are just a series of arrows and icons that are not intuitive and will take time and practice to master.
 Most of the features require pushing the menu button and then arrows once in the menu to find the feature you want to use.
 We think volume and zoom, the most common buttons used by parents, would be better placed outside of a menu.

-The Motorola earned a 4 of 10 for battery life, the lowest in the group.
+The Motorola received the lowest score in the review with a 4 of 10 for battery life.
 This rechargeable NiMH battery lasted only 6.75 hrs in our tests.
 This is the lowest run time for any dedicated monitor we tested.
 The manufacturer claims it will take up to 12 hours to charge, so it is probably best to just leave it plugged in as the charging time is so long and the run time so limited.

 The Motorola earned a 5 of 10 for features, one of its highest scores in any metric.
 This monitor comes with a single parent unit with a 3.5 in screen size and camera that can pan and tilt.
 This parent unit can be connected to up to 4 cameras at a time.

-This monitor doesn't offer many features for convenience or fun like lullabies or recording.
+This monitor doesn't bring many features to the table.
+Nothing for convenience or fun like lullabies or recording.
 While not a necessity for monitor use, many parents will be looking for these features.
 It does have a temperature sensor on the camera, but the temperature reported during testing was 3.5 degrees cooler than the room's actual temperature.
 This can be a problem if you are trying to maintain a room temperature consistent with American Academy of Pediatrics guidelines for avoiding SIDS.
 This discrepancy makes the sensor virtually useless.

 This monitor also features: